BlockFutureTech/kortho-docs/en-us/intro.md

 The KTO Open Platform is a unified infrastructure platform based on the technical, traffic and ecological resources of the KTO Group, and will be gradually open to the blockchain industry.
 It will make the construction of decentralized applications more efficient and cost-effective, and provide comprehensive empowerment in aspects of promotion, traffic, and resources.
 In December 2020, the first product of the KTO Open Platform, the KroTho Chain, also known as KroTho, officially launched its "Tinder" phase.
 In addition, KTO Open Platform will launch DEX and other blockchain infrastructures based on Layer 2.
 The KTO Open Platform will provide global developers with series of diverse innovative facilities and services.

 ## Introduction to KroTho Chain
 KroTho Chain (KroTho) is a decentralized, high-efficiency and energy-saving public chain, also the first product launched by the KTO Open Platform.
 It is compatible with smart contracts and supports high-performance transactions.
-The endogenous token of KroTho is KTO and it adopts the HPoS consensus mechanism.
+The endogenous token of KroTho is KTO and it adopts the KBFT consensus mechanism.
 KroTho will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage